-1 Introduction
+1. Introduction

-Current HPC clusters are composed by several machines with different computation capabilities and accelerators, such as Graphics Processing Units (GPUs) or XeonPhi coprocessors [20].
-It has been proved that the use of these heterogeneous systems improves the performance in many applications [18].
-However, programming efficiently for these heterogeneous systems has become an important challenge.
+Current HPC clusters are composed by several machines with different computation capabilities and accelerators, such as Graphics Processing Units (GPUs) or XeonPhi coprocessors [17].
+Programming efficiently for these heterogeneous systems has become an important challenge.
 The different computational units (CPUs, GPUs, XeonPhi, ..) that can form a cluster, typically have different programming requirements and constraints to achieve the best performance.
 Thus, different programming models are used for each kind of device.
-For example, CUDA programming model achieves the best performance in NVIDIA GPUs [8], and OpenMP has been shown to be an efficient programming model for multi-cores in sharedmemory systems or XeonPhi coprocessors.
+For example, CUDA programming model achieves the best performance in NVIDIA GPUs [8], and OpenMP has been shown to be an efficient programming model for multi-cores in shared-memory systems or XeonPhi coprocessors.